-AAA.201.6.2.2 Indication of automatically set ALARM LIMIT
+Subclause 6.6.2.2 - Indication of automatically set ALARM LIMIT

-Care should be used in the design of means to automatically set an ALARM LIMIT to help prevent FALSE POSITIVE OR NEGATIVE ALARM CONDITIONS.
+Care should be used in the design of means to automatically set an ALARM LIMIT to help prevent FALSE POSITIVE or NEGATIVE ALARM CONDITIONS.
 In some cases, a wider or narrower ALARM LIMIT can be required.

-AAA.201.6.2.3 ALARM SYSTEM operation during adjustment of ALARM LIMIT or PRESET
+Subclause 6.6.2.3 - ALARM SYSTEM operation during adjustment of ALARM LIMIT or ALARM PRESET

 It is important for an ALARM SYSTEM to continue to function normally while the OPERATOR adjusts one part of the ALARM SYSTEM.
 In the past, some equipment has been designed such that all ALARM CONDITIONS were effectively disabled while the ALARM LIMITS for one ALARM CONDITION were being adjusted.
-Furthermore in this equipment, once the change had been completed, ALARM CONDITIONS that occurred during the adjustment process did not generate ALARM SIGNALS.
+Furthermore in this equipment, once the change had been completed, ALARM CONDITIONS that occurred during the adjustment PROCESS did not generate ALARM SIGNALS.

-AAA.201.7 ALARM SYSTEM security
+Subclause 6.7 - ALARM SYSTEM security

-The need for and complexity of security for ALARM PRESETS depend on the complexity of the ALARM SYSTEM and the importance of the ALARM SYSTEM to PATIENT OF OPERATOR safety.
-The effectiveness of any security system depends critically on its implementation by the USER.
-Only the USER can adequately control the security system so that OPERATORS cannot compromise it.
+The need for and complexity of security for ALARM PRESETS depend on the complexity of the ALARM SYSTEM and the importance of the ALARM SYSTEM to PATIENT or OPERATOR safety.
+The effectiveness of any security system depends critically on its implementation by the RESPONSIBLE ORGANIZATION.
+Only the RESPONSIBLE ORGANIZATION can adequately control the security system so that OPERATORS cannot compromise it.